walibi006/nlpLab04/README.md

 It uses the following libraries:
   - `datasets` for the dataset
   - `PyTorch` for the training and testing of a classifier in the GloVe part
+  - `TorchText` for the vocabulary and GloVe implementation
   - `FastText` for the training and testing of a classifier in the FastText part